Set Up Slack Alerts for API Breaking Changes

 res.status(200).send('ok')

-const { monitor, check, changes } = req.body
+const { monitor_id, monitor_name, endpoint_url, changes } = req.body

 const TEAMS_WEBHOOK_URL = process.env.TEAMS_WEBHOOK_URL!